Ilka Kressner

 Publications

 My book Sites of Disquiet: The Non-Space in Spanish American Short Narratives and Their Cinematic Transformations (Purdue UP, 2013) analyzes representations of alternative spaces, among those, sites of deferral, merging perspectives, darkness and emptiness, in Spanish American short narratives and their adaptations to the screen.
 I have co-edited Walter Benjamin Unbound (2015, special issue of Annals of Scholarship Vols.
 21:1 and 2; with Alexander Gelley and Michael Levine).
 My second joint publishing venture, with Ana María Mutis (Trinity U) and Elizabeth Pettinaroli (Rhodes C) is Ecofictions, Ecorealities and Slow Violence in Latin America and the Latinx World (Routledge, 2020).
 Our volume examines the topic of ecological violence, particularly in the context of “slow violence” (Rob Nixon; acts of violence that are invisible because they are dispersed across time and space) in Latin American and Latinx writings, films, visual arts and performances.
-We are currently at work towards a new edited volume on ecologies of resistance in Latin American and Latinx contexts.
+Our most recent volume, Ecologies of Resistance: Arts, Activism, and Transdisciplinary Futures in Latin America and the Latinx Worlds, will be published with the University of Virginia Press in 2025.
+It presents critical studies and interviews on Latin American and Latinx cultural expressions and activism that challenge colonial and neocolonial ecological concepts informing the current environmental crisis.

 Currently, I work on two individual book projects: the first one dedicated to the works of Colombian author William Ospina, tentatively titled, ‘“Man Doesn’t Know, But the Stone Remembers”: William Ospina’s Ecocritical Writings.’
 The second one examines documentaries and feature films from Latin America that represent water, air, fire and earth as powerful agents that connect the organic with the inorganic, expand beyond our human timeframes and spatial constructs.
 By doing so, such an elemental ecocriticism invites us to engage in more capacious modes of hospitality.